rootstrap/blog/content/A good way to manage your Python projects using Pyenv and Pipenv.md

 pyenv local 3.9.1
 ```

 This will create a `.python-version` file in the folder indicating the current local Python version for the project.
-Also if you run `python -V` in that folder, you will see the local version, not the global one.
+Also, if you run `python -V` in that folder, you will see the local version, and not the global one.

 So in summary, you have these useful commands: